Azumaya Objects in Triangulated Bicategories: Motivation

-In \fref{sec:hty-bicat} we describe a bicategorical structure on the collection of categories $\sD_k(A,B)$, where $k$ is a commutative d.g.~algebra or ring spectrum, cofibrant as a module over itself, and $A$ and $B$ are cofibrant as $k$-modules (see \fref{prop:homotopy-bicat-applications}).
-This consists mainly of assembling the necessary results from the literature on monoidal model categories, but we have presented a careful treatment of the closed autonomous monoidal structure, which we define in general in \fref{sec:context}.
-The bicategories $\sD_k$ are our main examples of interest motivating the theory of triangulated bicategories which we develop in \fref{sec:trbicat}.
+In \fref{sec:hty-bicat} we describe a bicategorical structure on the collection of categories $\sD_k(A,B)$, where $k$ is a commutative ($E_\infty$) d.g.~algebra or ring spectrum, cofibrant as a module over itself, and $A$ and $B$ are cofibrant as $k$-modules (see \fref{prop:homotopy-bicat-applications}).
+This consists mainly of assembling the necessary results from the literature on monoidal model categories, but we have presented a careful treatment of the Eilenberg-Watts structure.

+In this section we continue to motivate the general theory by describing the definitions and Azumaya characterization theorem in this special case.
 We use $\sma$ to denote the derived tensor product, and $F$ to denote the derived hom.
 The isomorphisms in the homotopy category are the weak equivalences, and so we switch to this terminology.
 Let $k$ be a commutative ring, and let $A$ be a differential-graded algebra over $k$.
-For the topologically inclined reader, $k$ and $A$ can be taken to be structured ring spectra.
-Assume moreover that $k$ and $A$ are cofibrant with respect to a given model structure on $\sC_k$.
+For the topologically inclined reader, $k$ and $A$ can be taken to be structured ring spectra---the modern foundations of spectra such as \cite{EKMM97,MMSS01Model} allow us to treat the algebraic and topological cases with the same categorical arguments.
+For either the algebraic or topological cases, we assume throughout that $k$ and $A$ are cofibrant with respect to a given model structure on $\sC_k$.

 To begin, we make the following definitions inspired by the classical case.
-In fact these are symmetric pairs of definitions corresponding to whether we focus on the natural structure of $A$ as an $A^e$-module or as a $k$-module.
+They are again special cases of the general bicategorical definitions in \ref{defn:general-central-endomorphic} and \ref{defn:general-fproj-fsep}.